Sheep-y/MarsHorizonMods/ModLoader/Readme.md

 BepInEx is recommended for its easy setup and optional in-game mod config UI.
 Please refer to `Alternatives.md` for instructions of both.

+Disclaimer: You mod the game at your own risk.

 # Installation #